Florida Attorney General Opinions

 Is the Florida Keys Mosquito Control District a 'political subdivision' of the state for purposes of FAA drone-authorization?

 Yes.
-The Florida AG confirmed in 2018 that the Florida Keys Mosquito Control District, created by special act and re-created in 2002, is a political subdivision of the State of Florida, and that its d…
+The AG confirmed that the Florida Keys Mosquito Control District, created by special act and re-created in 2002, is a political subdivision; § 388.231(1) bars commercial drone use.

 Can a Florida city extend its existing audit-services contract for additional years if the original contract did not provide for those renewal periods?